ledgerium-io/ledgeriumwiki/Blockchain/setup-blockchain-node.md

 ### 4. Run Ledgerium tools application

-Before starting the addon node, create a directory `/output/tmp` in ledgerium tools and copy the externalised genesis and static-nodes files from ledgerium network to `tmp` folder
+Before starting the addon node, create a directory /output/tmp in ledgerium tools and copy the externalised genesis and static-nodes files from ledgerium network to ‘tmp’ folder
 ```
-cp ../ledgeriumnetwork/* ./outputs/tmp/
+cp ../ledgeriumnetwork/* ./output/tmp/
 ```

 Run ledgerium tools application